-If your employer says you don't need the coverage that comes with your AHP membership, here are 5 questions to ask, to make sure:
+If your salon owner says you don't need the coverage that comes with your AHP membership, here are 5 questions to ask to make sure:

 1. "Does your liability insurance cover me as an individual?"

-2. "Does your policy cover every type of service I provide at work?"
+2. "Does your liability insurance policy cover every type of service I provide at work?"

-3. "Am I covered for services I perform outside of the salon's physical location?"
+3. "Am I covered by insurance for services I perform outside of the salon's physical location?"

-➥ If you go on location for a wedding party or a photoshoot, or maybe you work at a couple different salons, most business policies will not cover you once you leave the premises.
-You need individual coverage tied to your license so you're covered everywhere.
+➥ If you go on location for a wedding party or a photo shoot, or maybe you work at a couple of different salons, most business policies will not cover you once you leave the premises.
+You need individual insurance coverage tied to your license so you're covered everywhere.

-5. "Does your policy cover professional, general, and product liability?"
+5. "Does your insurance policy cover professional, general, and product liability?"